AndresCBF/IronHack/Projetos/ETL Tasty/Readme.md

 ## Transform and Clean information

-With the created DataFrame the information was separated in diferents datasets with a specific information avoiding duplicate data and reducing the size and weight, to create Datasets with reliable information, the data was clean and treate to create the followings Datasets:
+With the created DataFrame the data were cleaned, treated duplicate data and treated missing values, with this where created diferents Datasets separating the information in diferents Datasets reducing the size and weight, aviding duplicate information.

+the following dates were created with the following information in each:

 country Dataset:
 'Country_id',